ltackmann/log4dart/README.md

 You can retrieve loggers using in one of these two ways

- 1. LoggerFactory.getLogger("MyClass")
+ 1. LoggerFactory.getLoggerFor(MyClass) - uses fully qualified name of MyClass
- 1. LoggerFactory.getLogger(MyClass)
+ 1. LoggerFactory.getLogger("MyClass") - uses custom name "MyClass"

-In the last case the name of the logger will be the fully qualified name of the class.
+Where the qualified name is the library name and type name concatenated together.

 Log configuration
 -----------------